 Exit Counseling: Borrowers of Federal Direct Loans, including Federal Direct PLUS (Graduate) Loans, are required to complete Exit Counseling when they graduate, withdraw, or otherwise cease to attend school at least half-time.

 Other: For additional information, please visit the Department of Education's website and click on the Direct Loan Basics for Graduate and Professional Students.

 Michigan Technological University participates in the William D. Ford Direct PLUS Loan Program.
 This program allows a graduate student to borrow directly from the U.S. Department of Education, through Michigan Tech.

 To apply for a Direct PLUS Loan, please submit a completed application to Michigan Tech's Financial Aid Office.
-This can be submitted electronically at StudentLoans.gov or by paper.
+This can be submitted electronically at StudentLoans.gov.